chaynHQ/bloom-backend/docs/local-development.md

 **The develop branch is our source of truth, not main.** Fork from `develop`, create new feature branch, then when your PR is merged, `develop` will automatically merge into the main branch for deployment to production.
 Keep your branch updated by rebasing and merging feature/bug branches into `develop` as you code.

-Once your PR is merged to `develop`, this will trigger an automatic deployment to the staging app by Heroku.
+Once your PR is merged to `develop`, this will trigger an automatic deployment to the staging app by Render.

 When changes have been tested in staging, merge `develop` into `main`.
-This will trigger an automatic deployment to the production app by Heroku.
+This will trigger an automatic deployment to the production app by Render.

 # APIs